 Discuss concerns as required with outside agencies e.g. specific agency for single need (e.g. speech and language, Inclusion Support), early intervention multi-agency (e.g. Early Help process) or Multi Agency Safeguarding Hub (MASH) /existing social worker (child protection/significant harm concerns)

 Be aware of contact details and referral routes to support families.
-This includes referral routes to local housing authority for families who are or are at risk of being homeless, referral routes for children in households where there is domestic abuse, child criminal exploitation, children missing from education.safeguarding concerns
+This includes referral routes to local housing authority for families who are or are at risk of being homeless, referral routes for children in households where there is domestic abuse, child criminal exploitation, children missing or absent from education.

+Ensure suitable safeguarding arrangements are in place to respond to children who are absent from education, particularly on repeat occasions and/or for prolonged periods, considering when threshold for educational neglect may be met.

+Work closely with colleagues with specific lead responsibilities in school such as Attendance officer, mental health lead, child in care teacher, to respond to safeguarding concerns and improve outcomes for children.

-Work closely with agencies and services to improve outcomes for children and young people including (but not limited to) Local Authority Designated Officer (LADO), Allocated social workers, special educational needs coordinators (SENCO’s), Senior mental health leads, school nurses, Domestic abuse support, Locality Strengthening Families team, community policing.
+Work closely with partner agencies and services to improve outcomes for children and young people including (but not limited to) Local Authority Designated Officer (LADO), Allocated social workers, special educational needs coordinators (SENCO’s), Senior mental health leads, school nurses, Domestic abuse support, Locality Strengthening Families team, community policing.

 Be aware of the requirement for children to have an Appropriate Adult when they are being questioned by police regards any criminal matters.
 Further information can be found in the Statutory guidance - PACE Code C 2019.